mastrobardo/voicemod-api/README.md

 I suggest using this service https://placeholder.com/ for icons urls. ( i didnt implement a serialiser for them due to scarce time );

 The only fields to be filled are 'icon' and 'name'.
 ID is created by mongo ( but is still required).
+Price field will set a base price id present, if not it will default to 0.

 Remeber to send jsons as body.
 this is an example POST request